-Students may voluntarily withdraw from a course up to the fifth Monday of the term as specified in the University Schedule in this Calendar.
+Students may voluntarily withdraw from a course up to the fifth Monday of the term as specified in the Calendar.
 If students drop a course by that date, they will receive a 'W' grade on their official transcript.
 A student who has a grade of 'W' in a given term may re-register in the course when it is next offered, if space is available.
 The 'W' grade is not calculated into the student's GPA.